brevzin/brevzin.github.io/_posts/2025-03-25-attributes.md

 > Several experts have lamented the solution, saying that it uses attributes for semantic effects and that the language shouldn't use such semantic effects itself as that sets a bad example.
 Furthermore many people consider the attributes ugly.

 That... is not an argument.
 It is not close to an argument.
 It is about as close to being an argument as I am to being an Olympic swimmer.
-Sure, maybe the contours are vaguely present?
+Sure, maybe the concepts of an argument are vaguely present?
 But I don't particularly care that "several experts" don't like this or that "many people" consider this ugly.

 The consequence is that instead of: